algorandfoundation/algokit-utils-py/docs/markdown/capabilities/algorand-client.md

   - `OnlineKeyRegistrationParams`,
   - `PaymentParams`,
 - `SendParams` is a typed dictionary exposing setting to apply during send operation:
-  - `max_rounds_to_wait_for_confirmation: int | None` - The number of rounds to wait for confirmation.
+  - `max_rounds_to_wait: int | None` - The number of rounds to wait for confirmation.
 By default until the latest lastValid has past.
   - `suppress_log: bool | None` - Whether to suppress log messages from transaction send, default: do not suppress.
   - `populate_app_call_resources: bool | None` - Whether to use simulate to automatically populate app call resources in the txn objects.
-Defaults to `Config.populateAppCallResources`.
+Defaults to `config.populate_app_call_resources`.
   - `cover_app_call_inner_transaction_fees: bool | None` - Whether to use simulate to automatically calculate required app call inner transaction fees and cover them in the parent app call transaction fee

 The return type for the ABI method call methods are slightly different: